Photobiomodulation Therapy for the Prevention of Mucositis in Pediatric Oncology Patients

 Summary

-The goal of this clinical trial is to learn if light therapy can prevent and/or treat mouth sores in children with cancer.
+The goal of this clinical trial is to learn if light therapy can prevent mouth sores in children with cancer.
 The main questions it aims to answer are: Is it reasonable and acceptable to provide light therapy for children with cancer?
-Does light therapy prevent and treat mouth sores related to medical treatment?
-Researchers will compare children who did not receive light therapy before the clinical trial to children who receive light therapy during the clinical trial to see if light therapy helps to prevent and treat mucositis.
-Participants will: * Tell the nurse their pain score, related to their mouth sores, before receiving light therapy. * Have picture taken of their mouth to look for mouth sores. * Receive light therapy every other day while admitted to the hospital on the cancer unit or while admitted to an alternate unit.
+Does light therapy prevent mouth sores related to medical treatment?
+Researchers will compare children who do not receive light therapy to children who do receive light therapy during the clinical trial to see if light therapy helps to prevent mucositis.
+Participants will: * Complete a survey. * Have picture taken of their mouth to look for mouth sores. * Receive light therapy every day while admitted to the hospital on the cancer unit or while admitted to an alternate unit, and continue to receive light therapy in the home setting until they reach 8 days after the start of their chemotherapy cycle.

 Eligibility